Percdye7/destiny2solo-PS/README.md

 Make sure to activate this script **IN ORBIT** and then go where you want

-## Hey i ran the script but its saying "the execution of scripts is disabled on this system"
+## Hey, I ran the script, but it's saying "the execution of scripts is disabled on this system"

 In this case:
 1. -> Press your Windows Key